katiecao1/sharpe-ratio-stock-optimization/README.md

 This project seeks to find the portfolio with the optimal [Sharpe ratio](https://www.investopedia.com/terms/s/sharperatio.asp) using stocks from the S&P 500.
 To analyze the stocks, I use one-year historical daily data scraped from Yahoo Finance.
 The project will make use of SQL tables as I will store the data within a PostgreSQL server hosted by Heroku.
 Once the data has been successfully loaded, I will download the data back from Heroku to perform analysis on it.

 ## Step 1: Getting the Data
-The first step was to web scrape the Yahoo Finance Ibsite for historical data for the S&P 500.
+The first step was to web scrape the Yahoo Finance website for historical data for the S&P 500.
 I get a list of the S&P 500 by using Beautiful Soup to get the ticker information from Wikipedia.
 Then, I use this list to download the adjusted close price for the tickers using the Yahoo Finance REST API and the Python Requests library.
 Once I had the data, I created a data frame that has the adjusted close as the columns and the date as the rows.
 This data frame containing all adjusted close price will then be uploaded to the Heroku PostgreSQL server.

 ## Step 2: Filtering tickers
 Creating a matrix of 500 x 500 would be a high computational cost.
 Therefore, I picked three methods to filter “better” stocks as followed.
 Filter 1 is the top 10 stocks with the highest average daily returns.
 Filter 2 is 10 stocks with the smallest standard deviation of daily returns, assuming a loIr standard deviation of daily returns equals less volatility.
 A common criticism of the sharpe ratio is that it only works with stocks whose returns are normally distributed.
 Hence, I came up with Filter 3 which is to filter stocks with skewness in range of -0.8 to 0.8 and kurtosis -3.0 to 3.0 (Those are the classified parameters for a normal distribution).
 With Filter 3 I’re left with 232 stocks.
-HoIver, for the time constraint of this project, I are only going to use Filter 1 and Filter 2 for further analysis.
+However, for the time constraint of this project, I'm only going to use Filter 1 and Filter 2 for further analysis.
 Another option would be to apply Filter 3 first and then apply either Filter 1 or Filter 2.

 ## Step 3: Performing analysis and measurements